dmitrikuksik/rss_reader/README.md

-News reader based on parsing RSS channels.
+Desktop application for news reading based on parsing RSS channels.